DeborahStacey/PublicAnalysis/README.txt

 The interface should be calling our javascript files and JSON files when they need Public Analysis.
 You can see where our test cases, source files are located based on our Public Analysis Structure as shown above.

+Currently if you want to test our program, use the interface.html to test our current build.

 We use Jasmine testing framework to test our javascript code.
 You run Jasmine testing framework by going to the Root folder, and open SpecRunner.html in any browser.
 SpecRunner once opened will run all the tests on the javascript source files using the spec files as specified